ReshmiSuresh/PackageManager/README.md

 #### Running application

-1. Run `./bin/PackageManager update src/dist/config/package-manager.yml` to install/update the packages
+1. Run `./bin/PackageManager update config/package-manager.yml` to install/update the package list
 2. Run `./bin/PackageManager install config/package-manager.yml <package-name>`.
 This will print out a map of the required dependencies and where you can find them in the order in which they should be installed

 ## Create a Jar